-The 30-hour required foster care licensing class is offered in both English and Spanish at each of our locations.
-An accelerated Saturday series is also available.
+AASK offers the 30-hour class required foster care licensing in English and Spanish at each location.
+We also offer an accelerated Saturday series.

-Because each child has different needs, AASK offers programs designed to serve a number of special populations of children in foster care, including Latinos, American Indians and children with developmental disabilities.
+Because each child has different needs, AASK offers programs that serve the specific needs of special populations of children in foster care, including Latinos, American Indians and children with developmental disabilities.

-AASK also operates a mentoring program focused on recruiting, training and supporting volunteers to help youth in foster care.
+AASK also operates a mentoring program focused on recruiting, training and supporting volunteers who build lasting relationships with youth in foster care.
 For many youth living in group homes, a mentor provides guidance, support and a sense of family.
-AASK provides youth and their mentors the training, support and resources to be successful.